• About

 Timelines

-New officials may apply for initial Apprentice level certification at any time.
-Certified officials are recertified for each four year Olympiad at the end of the year following the Olympic Summer Games.
+New officials may apply for initial Apprentice-level certification at any time.
+Certified officials are recertified for each four-year Olympiad at the end of the year following the Olympic Summer Games.

 Upgrades